How to Wash Silk Vintage Clothes

 This makes them delicate enough to protect precious fabrics, while also being durable enough to withstand daily use.

-By following these tips, you can keep your silk garments looking their best for years to come.
+By following these tips to wash silk garments, they will be looking their best for years to come.

 - If you do wash silk at home, be sure to use a mild detergent and rinse it thoroughly.

-- Do not wring or twist silk garments, as this can damage the fibres.
+- Do not wring or twist silk garments, as this can damage the fibers.

 - Lay silk garments flat to dry.